Does Your Cat Really Need to Go Grain-Free?

 There have been cases of adverse effects in pets that are given grain-free diets.
-They can develop a heart condition called cardiomyopathy that has been, at times, fatal.
-Though the occurrence is most often in dogs and more research needs to be done on the exact causes (the FDA is conducting an investigation), it is more likely that high concentrations of pulses, peas, and other legumes in grain-free foods are to blame.
+They can develop a heart condition called dilated cardiomyopathy that has been, at times, fatal.
+According to Dr. Fox, “In cats, dilated cardiomyopathy was historically associated with diets low in taurine, and this is another possible cause that is still under investigation with grain-free diet.”
+Although the occurrence is most often in dogs and more research needs to be done on the exact causes (the FDA is conducting an investigation), it is possible that high concentrations of pulses, peas, and other legumes in grain-free foods are to blame.

 What if the food you’re currently giving your cat is grain-free — should you be concerned?

 Maybe?
 But maybe not?
 It’s unclear for now.
 “There are certainly grain-free diets that have the AAFCO label on them, and many, if not most of them, may turn out to be fine,” Dr. Kornreich says, “but until more research is completed, this recommendation is made out of an abundance of caution.”
 As always, consult with your veterinarian if you have specific questions pertaining to your cat’s nutritional health.

 Disclaimer alert: This article is here to share information.
 But, much like pineapple on pizza, the topic may be controversial.
 Meaning, not all vets or pet professionals agree.
 Because every pet is a unique weirdo with specific needs.
 So, don’t take this as fact or medical advice.
 Talk things over with your vet when making decisions, and use your best judgment (about both your pet’s health and pizza toppings).

 Best Grain-Free Cat Food Options